zoom-studio/react-menu-list/README.md

 A MenuList has the following public methods:

-* `moveCursor(direction: Direction, prevCursorLocation: ?Rect)`: Move the cursor in the menu. `direction` must be the the string "up", "down", "left", or "right". `prevCursorLocation` may be an object with `top`, `bottom`, `left`, and `right` number properties, and it will be passed to the onHighlightChange callback of the newly selected MenuItem.
+* `moveCursor(direction: Direction, prevCursorLocation: ?Rect)`: Move the cursor in the menu. `direction` must be the the string "up" or "down".
+ `prevCursorLocation` may be an object with `top`, `bottom`, `left`, and `right` number properties, and it will be passed to the  onHighlightChange callback of the newly selected MenuItem.
+(This property is only useful for when the cursor moves between two menu items which each implement their own cursor over their own subitems.)

 ### MenuItem